Woodlawn High School (Nova Scotia)

 Woodlawn High School (formerly Prince Andrew High School) is a Canadian public school, in Dartmouth, Nova Scotia.
 It is operated by the Halifax Regional Centre for Education (HRCE) (formerly the Halifax Regional School Board) and is an International Baccalaureate (IB) world school, offering the Diploma program.
 It also offers the O2 program (options and opportunities).

-Currently 796 students attend, and graduating classes consist of approximately 250-300 students.
+As of 2017, 796 students attend, and graduating classes consist of approximately 250-300 students.